bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/event-loop.md

 sections: []
 seo:
     title: ''
-    description: 'The Event Loop is one of the most important aspects to understand about Node.js'
+    description: The Event Loop is one of the most important aspects to understand about Node.js
     robots: []
     extra: []
     type: stackbit_page_meta